junosuarez/indexed-array/README.md

  - every
  - sort

-And third party libraries should play nice, too, for example lodash or underscore.
+And third party libraries should play nice, too, for example Lo-Dash or underscore.

 See tests for more examples.

 ## AMD Compatibility

 IndexedArray supports AMD modules and can be used either in node or in the browser.
-IndexedArray has no dependencies in node but may require ES5 shims in really old browsers.
+IndexedArray has no dependencies on node but may require ES5 shims in really old browsers.

 ## Installation

-    npm install indexed-array
+    $ npm install indexed-array

+## Running the tests

+From project root,

+    $ npm install
+    $ npm test

+## Contributing
+Feel free to open an issue or a pull request.

 ## License
 Copyright (c) 2012 Jason Denizac <jason@denizac.org>
 Licensed under the MIT license.

-## Contributing
-Feel free to open an issue or a pull request.
-Use this class at your own risk.